AWaterColorPen/caskin/README.md

   - [ ] issue 2: if object type == object, it will not recover it by admin user now. we want to support it by a special API
   - [ ] issue 6: remove feature's relation, should from leaf to root
   - [ ] issue 7: remove feature's relation, maybe delete policy before relation
-  - [ ] issue 8: treenode entry deleter, how to get a child without relation but in db